spectrocloud/librarium/docs/docs-content/clusters/cluster-management/compliance-scan.md

 Kubernetes Benchmarks are consensus-driven security guidelines for the Kubernetes.
 Different releases of the CIS benchmark cover different releases of Kubernetes.
 By default, Kubernetes configuration security will determine the test set based on the Kubernetes version running on the cluster being scanned.
 Internally, Palette leverages an open-source tool called KubeBench from Aqua Security to perform this scan.
-Scans are run against master and worker nodes of the Kubernetes cluster, and a combined report is made available on the UI.
+Scans are run against control plane and worker nodes of the Kubernetes cluster, and a combined report is made available on the UI.
 Users can filter the report to view only the master or worker results if required.

 All the tests in the report are marked as Scored or Not Scored.
 The ones marked Not Scored cannot be automatically run,